dragonflydb/documentation/docs/command-reference/sorted-sets/zremrangebyrank.md

 ## Return Values

-- This command returns an integer representing the number of members that were removed from the sorted set.
+- The command returns an integer indicating the number of members removed from the sorted set.

 ## Code Examples